Slain police officer in west Auckland named as Constable Matthew Dennis Hunt

 - Massey police shooting: Kids held at school while police hunt shooter - NZ Herald

-He also spent time living in the United Kingdom before he returned to New Zealand to join police.
+He also spent time living in the United Kingdom before he returned to New Zealand to join the police.

 "Matthew was a person of great integrity," his family said.